PayU/redis-operator/README.md

 [ Feature state wiki page ](https://github.com/PayU/Redis-Operator/wiki/Feature-state)

-## Quick start

-How to update the crd:

-`make install`

-How to update the manager/controller code:

-`make manager`

-How to deploy the controller to a cluster (using the current context):

-`make deploy`

----

-### Using a local cluster

-For testing the Redis operator on a local `kind` cluster:
+### Using the operator on a local cluster

+The project uses a [kind](https://kind.sigs.k8s.io/docs/user/quick-start/) cluster for development and test purposes.

+**1. Setting up a cluster**

 ```bash
 cd hack